Sulemoore/AWS-Projects/Compute/Three-Tier Web App/Install Apache-php-packages/Installation Instruction.md

+## Installation should be done on both App servers.

 - To ensure that all of your software packages are up to date, perform a quick software update on your instance.
 ```
 sudo yum update -y